mongodb-labs/dcrcli/README.md

 **Production impact:** the default scope is **one secondary**.
 Collection is sequential (one node at a time).
 If any discovered cluster member is unreachable, dcrcli **stops** instead of adding load to a degraded cluster.

 You can inspect every file under `./outputs/` locally before attaching anything to a support case.
-The source is open (Apache 2.0) if your security team wants to review it.

 ## Table of Contents
 - [Collection Details (read-only)](#collection-details-read-only)